djangokit/djangokit/cli/README.md

 ## Configuring the CLI

-The DjangoKit CLI can be configured via `DJANGOKIT_CLI_*` environment variables, which can be added to your project's `.env.public` file.
+The DjangoKit CLI can be configured via global options passed to the `djangokit` base command or via environment variables, which can be added to your project's `.env` file(s).
+Using env vars is useful when you want to change a default permanently.

-- `DJANGOKIT_CLI_PAGE_EXT`: Set the default page extension for page routes generated using `dk add-page`.
-This is handy if you're not using TypeScript and you don't want to have to change the extension every time you generate a page route.
+- `--env` / `ENV`: Specify the environment to run commands in.

+- `--dotenv-path` / `DOTENV_PATH`: Path to `.env` file.
+This will be derived from `ENV` if not specified.

+- `--settings-module` / `DJANGO_SETTINGS_MODULE`: Specify the Django
+  settings module.

+- `--additional_settings_module` / `DJANGO_ADDITIONAL_SETTINGS_MODULE`:
+  Specify an *additional* Django settings module that will be loaded after (and override) the base settings module.

+- `--typescript` / `DJANGOKIT_CLI_USE_TYPESCRIPT`: Since using
+  TypeScript is the default, you can use this to disable TypeScript.
+  This will affect how files are generated, for example (e.g. when using `dk add-page`).

+- `--quiet` / `DJANGOKIT_CLI_QUIET`: Squelch stdout.